Ryan Kavanaugh: Proxima Media

-In 2017, Kavanaugh launched film production company Proxima Media.
-In 2019, Kavanaugh announced a prospective partnership which would provide $250 million to Proxima Media for film production.
-However, the potential Hong Kong-based partner announced the deal differently, saying that Proxima Media would pay $100 million for a stake in their production company.
-Film industry peers and The Hollywood Reporter cast doubt on Kavanaugh's version of the announcement, citing the escalating trade war between the US and China and the unhealthy financial situation of the Hong Kong production company.

-After unsuccessfully attempting to acquire the online stock trading game Hollywood Stock Exchange (HSX) in February 2019, Kavanaugh set out to create a film properties trading exchange for fans to invest in movies.
+In 2017, Kavanaugh created the film production company, Proxima Media, and was in negotiations with a potential Hong Kong-based partner for funding.
+Due to the escalating trade war between the US and China, the deal did not go through.
+After failing to acquire the online stock trading game Hollywood Stock Exchange (HSX) in February 2019, Kavanaugh set out to create a film properties trading exchange for fans to invest in movies.
 In May 2019, Kavanaugh announced a cryptocurrency to be used for fractional investing in the platform's slates.
 Kavanaugh was confident that the Jobs Act would allow his platform to operate legally, but securities experts said that the project's inherent risks might increase scrutiny from the SEC.
 He tapped Elon Spar, who formerly worked for Cantor Fitzgerald, the owner of HSX, to help him develop the company.
 The two subsequently formed Entertainment Stock X (ESX) with Spar as CEO.

 In June 2019, Spar initiated a lawsuit against Kavanaugh for fraud.
 He argued that Kavanaugh persuaded him to go into business under false pretenses.
 According to the suit, Kavanaugh had claimed to have hundreds of millions of dollars in capital, but Spar discovered that the company had virtually none.
 Spar further accused Kavanaugh of running a Ponzi scheme at ESX by redirecting investors' funds to pay old debts, manipulating corporate records to conceal his fraud, as well as diverting corporate funds for his own personal use rather than paying employees and contractors.
 Kavanaugh submitted a counterclaim alleging Spar was breaching his contract with ESX.
 After settling outside of court, Kavanaugh and Spar withdrew their complaints before the court filing process was completed.
 Spar then released a public statement saying his earlier characterization of the company was inaccurate.